ceasaro/performance_testing/README.md

 4) Generate some data to insert into the databases, so we have the same data for all databases. `./manage.py generate_data -m 1000 > ./generated_data.json`
 5) Insert the generated data into all databases: `./manage.py insert_data ./generated_data.json`
 6) Run performance tests: `./manage.py query_data`

+## Test a new, not supported, database
+1) Create a class in `core.db` that extends the `core.db.base.AbstractPerformanceTestDb` and implement the abstract methods.
+2) Add this class to this list `core.management.commands.config.DATABASES_TO_TEST`
+3) run the above *How to use* steps.